 If long hours cause fatigue-related injuries, can OSHA cite you?

-Even though OSHA does not limit total working hours, the agency can cite employers under the General Duty Clause of the OSH Act.
-A Letter of Interpretation dated July 12, 2016, says, "OSHA has long been aware of the hazards of sleep deprivation from working night shifts and has addressed this serious issue in public forums.
-OSHA has also issued citations to companies when they ignored the human factor of employee fatigue from excessive overtime."
+Even though OSHA does not limit working hours, the agency can cite employers under the General Duty Clause.
+A Letter of Interpretation dated July 12, 2016, says, “OSHA has long been aware of the hazards of sleep deprivation from working night shifts and has addressed this serious issue in public forums.
+OSHA has also issued citations to companies when they ignored the human factor of employee fatigue from excessive overtime.”

-This doesn't mean OSHA will cite your company just because employees are tired.
+This doesn’t mean OSHA can cite a company just because employees are tired.
 To prove a violation of the General Duty Clause, OSHA must show that:

-- The employer failed to keep the workplace free of a hazard to which employees of that employer were exposed;
+- The employer failed to address a hazard to employees;

 - The hazard was recognized;

 - The hazard was causing or was likely to cause death or serious physical harm; and

 - There was a feasible and useful method to correct the hazard.

 How much is too much?